 Most non-parasitic species have a life span of one year or less.
 Some of the freshwater species can secrete a cyst-like covering to help them withstand periods of drying out.

 During mating the males use their antennae to grab females.
 Then the male simply attaches a sperm packet to the female's genitals.
 Both sexes use their antennae for swimming.
-Females can have one or two egg sacs each containing around 50 eggs (see left and right).
+Females can have one or two egg sacs each containing around 50 eggs (see above and below).
 One mating is all that is required to fertilise a few successive set of egg sacs.

 below a parasitic copepod